Catarina1412/Breast-Cancer-Prediction/README.md

  ## EN

 _In this repository, you will find various files related to a completed project.
-Included are a detailed project report, the dataset used, and the Python code implementing the project._
+Included are a detailed project report, the dataset used, and the Jupyter notebook implementing the project._

 * [Breast Cancer Classification.ipynb](<Breast Cancer Classification.ipynb>): contains the Jupyter notebook with the project code
 * [data.csv](data.csv): contains the data used in the project